kneuroth/wordle-telegram-bot/README.md

 To run with https enabled on the Compute VM Instance run:

+(first make sure to move the cert and key files into the repo root directory)

 docker run --rm --name wordle_bot_container -p 80:443 wordle_bot_image --env ENVIRONMENT=prod